Duela Dent: Villainous parentage

 Duela is originally depicted as the daughter of Two-Face and his estranged wife, Gilda Dent.
 Creator Bob Rozakis stated, "It didn't take too long to decide whose daughter she would turn out to be.
 After all, the only married villain was Two-Face.
 I convinced [editor Julius Schwartz and associate editor E. Nelson Bridwell, the acknowledged keeper of DC's historical consistency] that Harvey and Gilda Dent had a daughter, that Harvey had been disappointed because she wasn't a twin, and that they'd named her Duela".
 Rozakis, upon being asked his thought regarding the current insane version of Duela Dent, who claims to be the daughter of multiple supervillains, replied: "I got a laugh out of it when I first saw it, but I thought they wasted the character.
 I realize that Marv and company didn't want her around anymore and felt they had to explain her away because of continuity, but they could have just as easily ignored her.
 Actually, I consider Harley Quinn to be a reincarnation of Duela".

 It is later revealed that the Earth-3 hero the Jokester is her biological father and Three-Face, Evelyn Dent, is her mother.
 Since Evelyn disappeared from Duela's father's life while she was still pregnant, he was not aware of Duela's existence until her teen years.
 As a result, Duela's stepfather, the Riddler, helped Evelyn raise her.
-Upon meeting the Clown Prince of Crime, Duela started calling herself the Joker's Daughter, even though her real father's hero name was the Jokester.
+Upon meeting the Joker, Duela started calling herself the Joker's Daughter, even though her real father's hero name was the Jokester.